 Will Graduate School Be Beneficial?

-For those that are looking for a defined career path, an undergraduate degree in psychology by itself is not as direct as others, such as STEM degrees.
+For those who are looking for a defined career path, an undergraduate degree in psychology by itself is not as direct as others, such as STEM degrees.
 You’ll be able to follow your passions, even as they change throughout your career.
 However, you won’t be directly qualified for a specific role with a bachelor’s degree alone.

 Almost half of psychology majors go on to pursue a graduate degree.
 You’ll find that a psychology major complements further studies in education, law enforcement, business, social work, and more.